-Persisted relvars in the same folder are known as a schema.
-They can be queried together and any modifications are first checked against constraints in the schema's Constraint relvar.
+Persisted relvars in the same directory are known as a schema.
+They can be queried together and any modifications are first checked against constraints in the schema's

-When Ra is started the current folder becomes the current schema.
-No other process should access the folder while Ra is running.
+When Ra is started, the current directory becomes the current schema.
+This means the directory is used for persistent relvar storage.
+No other process should access the directory while Ra is running.

 if not given(S) then begin